This AI system learned to understand videos by watching YouTube

 The Allen Institute and University of Washington researchers note that, like previous work, Merlot has limitations, some owing to the data selected to train the model.
 For example, Merlot could exhibit undesirable biases because it was only trained on English data and largely local news segments, which can spend a lot of time covering crime stories in a sensationalized way.
 It’s “very likely” that training models like Merlot on mostly news content could cause them to learn racist patterns as well as sexist patterns, the researchers concede, given that the most popular YouTubers in most countries are men.
 Studies have demonstrated a correlation between watching local news and having more explicit, racialized beliefs about crime.

-For these reasons, the team advises against deploying Merlot into a production environment.
-But they say Merlot is still a promising step toward future work in multimodal understanding.
+For these reasons, the team advises against deploying Merlot in a production environment.
+But they say the model is still a promising step toward future work in multimodal understanding.
 “We hope that Merlot can inspire future work for learning vision+language representations in a more humanlike fashion compared to learning from literal captions and their corresponding images,” the coauthors wrote.
 “The model achieves strong performance on tasks requiring event-level reasoning over videos and static images.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: